Latest information for museums during COVID-19

 South West Museum Skills 2020/21

 Our popular training programme is underway, please subscribe to our newsletter to be the first to hear about our latest sessions.
-The Winter sessions will be running from January to March 2021.
+The Winter sessions are running from January to March 2021, as well as a suite of additional Plus sessions on specific themes.

 Please see our training pages for the latest training sessions open for booking.